iph0/Redis-ClusterRider/README.md

 # RECONNECTION

-If the connection to the node was lost, the client will try to restore the connection when you execute next command.
+If the connection to the some node was lost, the client will try to restore the connection when you execute next command.
 The client will try to reconnect only once and, if attempt fails, the client throw an exception.
 If you need several attempts of the reconnection, you must catch the exception and retry a command